Accurate global machine learning force fields for molecules with hundreds of atoms: Large-scale sGDML algorithm

-GPs can be solved in closed form, because their convex loss function yields a linear system when its derivative is set to zero (see Ref.~\cite{williams2006gaussian}).
+GPs can be solved in closed form, because their convex loss function yields a linear system when its derivative is set to zero~\cite{williams2006gaussian}.
 The resulting system $\mathbf{\alpha} = (\mathbf{K} + \lambda \mathbb{I})^{-1}\mathbf{y}$ is symmetric positive-definite by definition of the kernel function, which allows a solution via Cholesky decomposition~\cite{fine2001efficient, bach2002kernel} (see Appendix~\ref{s::cholesky}).
 While this approach is efficient and numerically stable, it does not scale to large matrix sizes due to its quadratic memory cost.
-In search for a solution, a variety of approximation techniques have emerged~\cite{williams2001using, quinonero2005unifying, yang2005efficient, shen2006fast, snelson2006sparse, rahimi2008random, wilson2015kernel, rudi2017falkon}, all drawing on the same insight that kernel matrices often have a comparatively small numerical rank (i.e. a rapidly decaying eigenvalue spectrum, see Fig.~\ref{fig:matrix_spectra}) that can be exploited to formulate a lower-dimensional problem.
-However, any approximation inevitably degrades the accuracy of the predictor~\cite{bach2005predictive}.
+In search for a solution, a variety of approximation techniques have emerged~\cite{williams2001using, quinonero2005unifying, yang2005efficient, shen2006fast, snelson2006sparse, rahimi2008random, wilson2015kernel, rudi2017falkon}, all drawing on the same insight that kernel matrices often have a comparatively small numerical rank (i.e. a rapidly decaying eigenvalue spectrum; see Fig.~\ref{fig:matrix_spectra}) that can be exploited to formulate a lower-dimensional problem.
+However, this is only the case with noisy training data, which causes many degrees of freedom of the kernel matrix to become dispensable. \emph{Ab initio} reference calculations are essentially noise-free, giving rise to kernel matrices that can not be compressed without compromising the accuracy of the predictor.~\cite{bach2005predictive}.
 Therefore, continued efforts are being made towards enabling \emph{exact} large-scale GP inference via numerical gradient-based optimization schemes as opposed to analytical matrix decomposition approaches~\cite{murray2009gaussian,wilson2016deep,gardner2018product,gardner2018gpytorch, wang2019exact}.
 Those techniques exploit that the kernel matrix $\hat{f}(\mathbf{x})$ only appears as a matrix-vector product in the gradient $\nabla_{\mathbf{\alpha}} \mathcal{L}(\hat{f}(\mathbf{x}), \mathbf{y})$ of the loss function

 which can be evaluated on-the-fly without ever storing $\mathbf{K}$.
 Using a gradient-descent scheme, the parameters are then updated until convergence to the exact solution (or as close as necessary) using iterates of the form